britnia/connect_four/README.md

 * make the font bigger and the board smaller

 ## Give computer more brains
-* Have computer try to block instead of just picking a random column
+* Have computer try to block/win instead of just picking a random column

 ## For leaderboard feature
 * Create player model to persist win/loss tally